marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   On Microsoft Windows, in addition to putting variable definitions in a named section, the section can also be shared among all running copies of an executable or DLL.
-For example, this small program defines shared data by putting it in a named section ``shared`` and marking the section
+For example, this small program defines shared data by putting it in a named section :option:`shared` and marking the section
   shareable:

   .. code-block:: c++